workingcoder/EDCNN/README.md

 This repository is an official implementation of the paper [EDCNN: Edge enhancement-based Densely Connected Network with Compound Loss for Low-Dose CT Denoising](https://arxiv.org/abs/2011.00139).

+*Notes:*

+This repository provides model and loss implementation code, which can be easily integrated into the user's project.

 ## Introduction